orbingol/NURBS-Python/docs/install.rst

     $ python setup.py install --use-cython

-This command will generate .c files (i.e. cythonize) and compile the .c files into binary Python modules.
+This command generates .c files (i.e. cythonize) and compile the .c files into binary Python modules.

 The following command can be used to directly compile the generated .c files skipping the copy and the cythonization steps and install the compiled binaries: